solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 ```

 As we can see, there is an error in the overall proxy config, so Gloo is continuing to serve Envoy the last
 known good configuration.
+This means the foxtrot team's change to set the weight to v2 did not apply.
-This means the foxtrot team is blocked, pending the echo team fixing their configuration.
+The foxtrot team is blocked, pending the echo team fixing their configuration.

-This is a major red flag to scaling our workflow across a larger development organization.
+When considering an API gateway that is used across a large development organization, with many independent teams,
+we would consider it a red flag if one team's mistake could block another team's progress.
+Fortunately, Gloo
+has a feature called [route replacement](https://docs.solo.io/gloo/latest/guides/traffic_management/configuration_validation/invalid_route_replacement/) that changes the proxy behavior and addresses this concern.

-### Changing the Gloo behavior around invalid configuration
+### Changing the behavior around invalid configuration

 Let's create a file called `settings-patch.yaml` that contains the following patch for our Gloo settings: